 If you ant to go to Phnom Penh, there are standard buses that take about 6hrs and an express bus that takes about 4.5hrs.

 The best place without a doubt is the golden banana.
 Absolutely divine hidden parDise bungalows with lush swimming pool and waterfall.
 Only $30 a night for two people!
-Been there five times. almost 3 years agoAnswered by Amanda bloom via WorldNomads.com
+Been there five times. about 3 years agoAnswered by Amanda bloom via WorldNomads.com

 I always stay at the New Riverside Hotel, because it is family owned by Cambodian's and is new with great facilities $15 a night, and I always use the same tuk tuk driver, Sopheap because he works for an NGO in his spare time. www.angkorwattuktuk.net almost 3 years ago